 The Project site is located in an area where farming and raising livestock are the main activities.
-The Sponsor has secured the land and rights of way for the Project through leasing agreements signed in September 2012.
-A portion of the Project's new transmission line will run through private land, for which a leasing agreement was signed in September 2012.
-Documentation related to lease agreements with private entities has been provided for the Project.
+The Sponsor has secured the land and rights of way for the Project through a leasing agreement signed in July 2012.
+The Project's new transmission line will run through private land, for which leasing agreements have been signed.
+Documentation related to lease agreements with in preparation for the request and has not received anticipated concerns from the entity.
+The rights of way are expected to be obtained by February 2015.